 How Much Is the SEAI Grant for a Heat Pump?

-The grant value you receive depends primarily on the type of heat pump you install and your dwelling type.
+The grant value depends primarily on the type of heat pump installed and dwelling type.

 Technical Assessment GrantAll Homes Built Pre-2007€200

-The Technical Assessment Grant helps cover the mandatory cost of having an SEAI-registered assessor determine your home's suitability for a heat pump before you start the project.
+The Technical Assessment Grant helps cover the mandatory cost of having an SEAI-registered assessor determine home suitability for a heat pump before starting the project.

 Does Your Home Qualify for the Heat Pump Grant?